-In 2040, a child born in 2019 will be in his or her 20s, entering the workforce, starting a family, looking to buy a first home; Millennials will be in their mid-40s to 50s and today’s mid-career professionals (in their 40s) will be retired or close to retirement (unless retirement age is pushed to 70+), while Baby Boomers will be over 75.
-The proportion of residents aged 65 or older is projected to increase to nearly a fifth of the population by 2040, while growth among age groups of prime working age is projected to slow.
+In 2045, a child born in 2025 will be in his or her 20s, entering the workforce, starting a family, looking to buy a first home; Millennials will be in their 50s to mid-60s and today’s mid-career professionals (in their 40s) will be retired, while Baby Boomers will be over 80.
+The proportion of residents aged 65 or older is projected to increase to nearly a fifth of the population by 2045, while growth among age groups of prime working age is projected to slow.

 C. Income & Economy